alicemunsal/dohex/DoHex2.md

 ### Messaging And Scheduling

 Messaging and scheduling are essential concepts for this architecture.
-Therefore we may want to inject them directly to the **app** constructor instead of an adapter.
+Therefore they should be directly injected to the **app** constructor instead of an adapter.

 ## Project Structure